 1. These Miss Malarkey books are now back on every library shelf because no one wants to see them!!!

 2. The shelves at Walmart and Target!
 If you are in need of bags of mints, boxes of Goldfish, and #2 pencils, it may be awhile!

 3. This state testing madness on YouTube has finally ended!

 4. Every field trip and assembly for the year is crammed into the remaining days of the year!

-5. There is a whole lot more of this!
+5. There are a lot more “movie days” in the classroom!

 If you are looking to have a little fun with your students for the times when you are not in an assembly, on a field trip, or spending some extra minutes enjoying recess, here are some resources you might find both helpful and useful at keeping students engaged.

 Two of my products are: Baseball Close Reading Bundle to enhance reading comprehension with fun, high-interest passages that will engage your readers.
 Extension activities included will have your students begging to read more informational text.